 Chase Freedom versus Chase Freedom Unlimited

 |Estimated yearly rewards value ($1,325 monthly spend, including sign-up bonus)||$312||$296|

 Chase Freedom overview

 The Chase Freedom card offers 5 percent cash back in categories that rotate quarterly – up to $1,500 – and 1 percent cash back on all other purchases.
-Additionally, cardholders enjoy a 0 percent introductory APR on purchases and balance transfers for the first 15 months, no annual fee, a $150 sign-up bonus after spending $500 in the first 3 months and a $25 bonus after adding your first authorized user and making a purchase in 3 months.
+Additionally, cardholders enjoy a 0 percent introductory APR on purchases and balance transfers for the first 15 months, no annual fee, a $150 sign-up bonus after spending $500 in the first 3 months.

 Upsides: The opportunity to earn cash back on all purchases and 5 percent cash back in certain categories.

 Downsides: The complex rewards program.
 To get the most out of the card, cardholders must track their spending, since the 5 percent rate only applies to certain categories that rotate frequently, and is limited to $1,500 per quarter.